Information about the measures

 The number of FTE teachers that are absent from the SWC or working in a different school, as a proportion of the number of FTE teachers present in the previous census.

-• Number of vacancies and temporarily filled posts per 100 teachers
+• Number of vacancies and temporarily filled posts per 100 teachering posts

-The number of teacher vacancies (recorded as open when the SWC is collected in November) and the number of temporarily-filled teaching posts, as a proportion of the number of FTE teachers present in the census, adjusted to per 100 teachers.
+The number of teacher vacancies (recorded as open when the SWC is collected in November) and the number of temporarily-filled teaching posts, as a proportion of the number of teaching posts (teachers plus vacancies) present in the census, adjusted to be expressed as a rate per 100 posts.

 • Average expenditure per pupil on supply teaching

-Number of trainees enrolled in initial teacher training providers based in the area, divided by the number of teachers employed in schools in the same area.
+Number of trainees enrolled in initial teacher training providers based in the area, divided by the number of teachers employed in schools in the same area and adjusted to per 100 teachers.
 This measure does not capture trainees who are trained at a provider based in a particular area, but that may contribute to supplying other areas with new teachers.

 • Number of trainees recruited to initial teacher training, as a proportion of the target